 A variety of factors can cause irregular periods.
 Rapid weight loss or gain, poor nutrition or over-exercising, and pregnancy can all disrupt your period.
 An "irregular" period is one that occurs earlier or later than usual, is heavier or lighter than usual, does not appear at all, or occurs at random.
 Many people experience irregular periods at some point in their lives if not all of them.

 Missing several periods in a row could indicate pregnancy or another condition.
+Pregnancy can be a unplanned and you will need to buy abortion pills online to end it in early stage.
 Being overweight can sometimes lead to a condition known as PCOS, and irregular periods are one of the most common symptoms of PCOS.

 Correlations of weight gain and irregular periods